PaddlePaddle/Parakeet/docs/experiment_guide.md

 For processing data, `parakeet.data` provides `DatasetMixin`, `DataCargo` and `DataIterator`.

-Dataset is an iterable of examples. `DatasetMixin` provides the standard indexing interface, and other classes in [parakeet.data.dataset](../parakeet/data/dataset.py) provide flexible interfaces for building customized datasets.
+Dataset is an iterable object of examples. `DatasetMixin` provides the standard indexing interface, and other classes in [parakeet.data.dataset](../parakeet/data/dataset.py) provide flexible interfaces for building customized datasets.

-`DataCargo` is an iterable of batches.
+`DataCargo` is an iterable object of batches.
 It differs from a dataset in that it can be iterated in batches.
 In addition to a dataset, a `Sampler` and a `batch function` are required to build a `DataCargo`. `Sampler` specifies which examples to pick, and `batch function` specifies how to create a batch from them.
 Commonly used `Samplers` are provides by [parakeet.data](../parakeet/data/).
 Users should define a `batch function` for a datasets, in order to batch its examples.

  `DataIterator` is an iterator class for `DataCargo`.
 It is create when explicitly creating an iterator of a `DataCargo` by `iter(DataCargo)`, or iterating a `DataCargo` with `for` loop.